Orthoptera of North Carolina

 Field Guide Descriptions: Online Photographs: BugGuide, Google Images, iNaturalist, GBIFSINA 007a.htm

-Structural Features: Very similar to carinata but males have a stridulatory field that is much larger in area than the pronotum; in carinata, it is similar in extent (Rehn and Hebard, 1914).
-The ovipositor is regularly arcuate, armed with teeth along the margins; in carinata, the ovipositor is straighter and the teeth are smaller (Rehn and Hebard, 1914).
+Structural Features: This species is very similar to A. carinata but males have a stridulatory field that is much larger in area than the dorsal surface of the pronotum; in carinata, the two areas are similar in extent (Rehn and Hebard, 1914).
+The lateral carina of the pronotum are also more rounded in oblongifolia than in carinata, especially in the apical fourth, where the carina may be obsolete; in carinata, the carina are more sharply defined.
+The ovipositor is regularly arcuate in oblongifolia, armed with prominent teeth along the margins; in carinata, the ovipositor is straighter and the teeth are smaller (Rehn and Hebard, 1914).

 Distribution in North Carolina